mindee/mindee-api-ruby/docs/bank_statement_fr_v1.md

 * `description` (String): The additional information about the transaction.

 # Attributes
-The following fields are extracted for Bank Statement (FR) V1:
+The following fields are extracted for Bank Statement V1:

 ## Account Number
 **account_number** ([StringField](#string-field)): The unique identifier for a customer's account in the bank's system.